 3. A statement by the student of his or her research objectives under the grant, the methodology planned to meet those objectives, the direct relationship of their research to NASA priorities, and the applicant’s career objectives (statement is to be five pages or less, excluding references).

-4. A letter of recommendation from the UNH faculty advisor who will be mentoring the research.
+4. A letter of recommendation from the UNH faculty advisor who will be mentoring the student's research.